Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks.md

 - **No rotten food value**: Removes food value from rotten cooked fish.
 - **Torpedo launcher creature decoy**: Allows the Seamoth and PRAWN Suit to launch Creature Decoys.
 - **Propulsion Cannon fast transfer**: Allows moving various items directly to your inventory while holding them with the Propulsion or Repulsion Cannon.
-- **No remote leaking notifications**: Base leak notifications are sent only if you're in that base.
 - **Full inventory harvesting**: Harvesting with a full inventory will drop the items.
 - **Universal creature decoy**: Makes the creature decoy work on all predators.
 - **Propulsion Cannon can grab fruit**.